 If you’re looking for a travel card, consider passing on the HSBC Platinum Mastercard.
 It has some helpful travel features, but it offers no signup bonus or rewards.

 If you want a strong introductory APR, however, the HSBC Platinum Mastercard is an excellent choice.
-You’ll get a 0% APR for first 18 months from account opening on purchases and balance transfers.
+You’ll get a 0% APR for 12 months on purchases and balance transfers.